 - Keep in Touch — You have likely met many people during your internship experience and it is important to maintain contact with this network.
 The people you worked with during your internship are familiar with you, your skills and your interests, and they can be a great source of advice, mentorship and even connect you with professional opportunities in the future.

 - Develop your Presentation Materials — Gather documents, brochures, videos, or any products from your internship that help you demonstrate the work that you did and the skills you are building.
-Think about how you will highlight your experiences in a cover letter and resume.
-Everyone's experiences and goals are different and be sure to visit the U-M Career Center to discuss how best to represent yourself in this important step.
+Think about how you will highlight your experiences in a cover letter and resume and be sure to update your LinkedIn profile.

 - Talk About It — Talk with anyone who will listen about your internship.
 Describing your duties, telling stories and explaining your impressions to friends, family and peers will deepen your understanding and help you craft a powerful story that will be important when you are meeting with potential employers in the future.